Oktoberfest in Munich

 The Bavarian capital of Munich is a city famed for its history, culture, beer halls and the annual Oktoberfest celebration.
 As the world’s largest and original ‘Volksfest’ (a beer festival and a carnival), Oktoberfest draws beer lovers from all over the world f¬¬or this traditional Bavarian celebration.

 As is the annual tradition, the Oktoberfest begins with the Mayor of Munich tapping the first keg of beer to the cheers of the expectant crowd!
-This year Munich’s Oktoberfest will begin Saturday 16th September and as the keg is opened: so begins the festival for everyone.
-The celebrations finally draw to a close on 3 October with a traditional ceremony.
+Next year 2018 Munich’s Oktoberfest will begin Saturday 21st September and as the keg is opened: so begins the festival for everyone.
+The celebrations finally draw to a close on 7 October with a traditional ceremony.

 Each year millions of fun-loving people from around Germany and the globe gather to come together and be part of this huge annual celebration of Bavarian culture and hospitality.
 Where better to host such a celebration as Munich?